|

 When will we see cantaloupe spoons connected to artificial intelligence?

-Classic AI vs. agentic AI
+Classical AI vs. Agent-Based AI

-Classic AI:
+Classical AI:

-Agent AI:
+Agent-based AI:

 “ChatGPT, I’m not doing well 😭”